Creating Rules (V2)

 System-Managed Data Validation Rules

-Data validation rules can enforce constraints on single Items.
-Vault EDC uses the properties you define in the Properties panel for Item Definitions to create system-managed data validation rules.
+You can create system-managed data-validation rules by defining properties on Items in the Properties panel.
+Vault EDC uses the properties you define as data validation rules that can enforce constraints on single Items.
 Vault EDC automatically creates data validation rules for the following properties:

 By default, Vault doesn’t list system-managed rules in the User Defined Rules tab.
 If your organization wants to display these rules in Studio, you can choose to do so.